 Variable Valve Timing

-Symptoms of faulty VVT systems include a rough idle and poor high speed engine performance.
-The solenoids and actuators used to control these systems can become clogged or have electrical issues.
+Test the solenoid and its circuit for resistance with an ohmmeter.
+A faulty VVT solenoid or valve could produce a rough idle or poor high-speed engine performance.
+The solenoids and actuators that control these systems can become clogged or have electrical issues.
 Unchanged oil is a big problem.
-The solenoids, control valves, and there passages become clogged from a gel that forms from unchanged oil.
+The solenoids, control valves, and passages become clogged with a gel from neglected and unchanged oil.
 A tarnished actuator may not release or engage.